 Given a history of interaction with specific products (like videos, movies, etc.), predict and showcase un-seen content which has a high chance of appreciation by the user.
 Amazon, Youtube, Netflix, etc.

 In a picture or a video frame, identify the person by identifying their facial features.
 Used by Facebook, by phones for unlocking by face recognition.

 3. Voice Recognition

-Used for finding the right content given a search string, by ranking all the available results in the order seemed most desirable by the user.
+Used for finding the right content given a search string by ranking all the available results in the order that seemed most desirable by the user.
 Google, Bing, Yahoo are some of the companies using this.